RedisLabs/redislabs-docs/content/modules/redisjson/active-active.md

     - One operation wins the conflict and sets the value.

-    - The losing operation is ignored.
+    - Ignores the losing operation.

+The following conflict resolution rules show how Active-Active databases resolve conflicts for various RedisJSON commands.

 ### Create versus create